 Open Agentic Schema Framework

 The Open Agentic Schema Framework (OASF) is a standardized schema system for defining and managing AI agent capabilities, interactions, and metadata.
 It provides a structured way to describe agent attributes, capabilities, and relationships using attribute-based taxonomies.
 The framework includes development tools, schema validation, and hot-reload capabilities for rapid schema development, all managed through a Taskfile-based workflow and containerized development environment.
-OASF serves as the foundation for interoperable AI agent systems, enabling consistent definition and discovery of agent capabilities across distributed systems.
+The OASF serves as the foundation for interoperable AI agent systems, enabling consistent definition and discovery of agent capabilities across distributed systems.

 Features

-OASF defines a set of standards for AI agent content representation that aims to:
+The OASF defines a set of standards for AI agent content representation that aims to:

-• Define common data structure to facilitate content standardisation, validation, and interoperability
+• Define common data structure to facilitate content standardisation, validation, and interoperability.

-• Ensure unique agent identification to address content discovery and consumption
+• Ensure unique agent identification to address content discovery and consumption.

-• Provide extension capabilities to enable third-party features
+• Provide extension capabilities to enable third-party features.

 Open Agentic Schema Framework Server

-The server/ directory contains the Open Agents Schema Framework (OASF) Schema Server source code.
+The server/directory contains the Open Agents Schema Framework (OASF) Schema Server source code.
 The schema server is an HTTP server that provides a convenient way to browse and use the OASF schema.
 The server provides also schema validation capabilities to be used during development.

 You can access the OASF schema server, which is running the latest released schema, at schema.oasf.agntcy.org.